iagox86/dnscat2-tunnel-drivers-dns/README.md

 prefix and a null terminator).

 To summarize: data is encoded in a pre-agreed-upon format (hex or base32).
-Periods are added by the encoder and removed/ignored by the decoder.
+Periods are added by the encoder with at least 1 character between and at most 63 characters between.
+They are to be removed/ignored by the decoder.
 A tag is prepended or a domain is appended.
 And that's that!

+These are used in all requests (questions), and in some types of responses (answers) - specifically, `CNAME`, `NS`, and `MX`, as we'll see shortly.

 ### Client -> server (requests)

-To deliver data from a client to the server, a DNS packet must be sent with the data encoded into it.
+To deliver data from a client to the server, a DNS packet MUST be sent with the data encoded into it.

 The DNS should be a standard DNS packet (RFC1035), with a single `question`